dfberry/auth0-ember2-custom-UI/README.md

 * add css/js, etc for lock widget to work - not sure what this involves right now
 * make sure dashboard has 2 major settings for authorized callback urls & allowed origins (cors) - not sure I have these formatted correctly right now

+# Markdown isn't quite right
+TBD - not using Github flavor at moment